Skip to Main Content

 Frame-by-frame roto-paint through Canadian VFX prep pipelines

-Tooling runs Boris FX Mocha Pro for planar-tracker-assisted roto (the industry standard, deeply integrated into both Nuke and After Effects pipelines), Boris FX Silhouette FX for detailed shape work and paint cleanup, Foundry Nuke with its native RotoPaint node for shot-context work, and Adobe After Effects for motion-design-adjacent cleanup.
-Motion blur is matched against source-footage characteristics using directional edge treatments and multi-frame sub-sample techniques, with hair, fur, and semi-transparent elements handled via core-matte-and-edge-feather approaches rather than hard-keyed shapes.
+Here is the layout.
+Tooling runs Boris FX Mocha Pro for planar-tracker-helped roto (the industry standard, deeply integrated into both Nuke and After Effects pipelines), Boris FX Silhouette FX for detailed shape work and paint cleanup, Foundry Nuke with its native RotoPaint node for shot-context work, and Adobe After Effects for motion-design-adjacent cleanup.
+Motion blur is matched against source-footage traits using directional edge treatments and multi-frame sub-sample techniques, with hair, fur, and semi-transparent elements handled via core-matte-and-edge-feather ways rather than hard-keyed shapes.

 FAQ